 Don’t be afraid to bet on golfers who you think have the potential to win early on the PGA Tour just because there’s no data for you to look at.
 If you think there’s a young golfer who will win sooner rather than later, then put them on your betting card before they get their first PGA Tour victory.
 Keep your eyes on the Web.com Tour and top amateur golfers to find diamonds in the rough.

 Sportsbooks have live odds during tournaments, allowing you to hedge your bets if your long shots find themselves at the top of the leaderboard towards the end of the weekend.
 If you want to decrease your variance, bet on guys who weren’t on your initial betting card but have a chance of winning late in the tournament.

 To be a profitable PGA futures and prop bettor, you need to use all information at your disposal.
-We’ll continue to update this page with links, news, and tools to help you be on the sharp side of PGA futures odds long term, but be sure to sign up at FanDuel Sportsbook, DraftKings Sportsbook, and PointsBet so you have more futures and prop market prices available to choose from.
+We’ll continue to update this page with links, news, and tools to help you be on the sharp side of PGA futures odds long term, but be sure to sign up at FanDuel Sportsbook, FOX Bet, and other sportsbooks so you have more futures and prop market prices available to choose from.
 By using more sportsbooks, you can help minimize the over-round that sportsbooks use to make their profits.

 Check back as we update this page with links to futures and props articles for specific tournaments throughout the season.
 We plan on taking advantage of the things we touched on in this article to cash in big golf futures this season.
 See you soon!